3 people found this helpful

 If you're looking for some quick lunchbox ideas to boost the lunchtime main, get inventive with fruit, vegetables and salad:

 - Fruit smoothies.
 Get creative with lots of fresh fruit and a blender for a tasty fruity drink that will win over even the most reluctant of fruit-eaters.
+Just make sure the lid’s on tight or your evening will be searching for ‘how to remove creamy strawberry smoothie from school bag’.

 - Fruity yoghurt.
 Brighten up a plain yoghurt with a bunch of mixed berries, such as strawberries, blackberries and blueberries, for a finger-licking fruit mix that won't make its way home again in the lunchbox.